 (1) The Head of the Contracting Activity (HCA) is ultimately responsible for managing all aspects of their respective contracting activity.
-Additional roles are identified throughout the FAR and GSAM to support HCAs in their responsibilities, including the Contracting Director, Advocate for Competition, and Acquisition Career Navigator (ACN).
-Additional resources for HCAs, Contracting Directors, Advocates for Competition and ACNs can be found on the Contracting Officials topic page on the GSA Acquisition Portal at https://insite.gsa.gov/acquisitionportal.
+Additional roles are identified throughout the FAR and GSAM to support HCAs in their responsibilities, including the Contracting Director, Contracting Activity Advocate for Competition, and Acquisition Career Navigator (ACN).
+The HCA may also designate a Contracting Executive by making the appointment in writing and transmitting a copy to the

+Senior Procurement Executive.
+Additional resources for HCAs, Contracting Executives, Contracting Directors, Advocates for Competition and ACNs can be found on the Acquisition Contacts and Offices page on the GSA Acquisition Portal at https://insite.gsagov/acquisitionportal.